Fred Miller Awarded an Honorary Doctorate of Humane Letters

 On Saturday, 13 May 2017, Fred Miller was awarded an Honorary Doctorate of Humane Letters from The Sage Colleges in Troy, New York.
 The Record covered the graduation ceremony and reported on the reception of the speech – click here for the story.

-A video of Fred’s speech will be posted soon – check back for an update!
-In the meantime, we would like to share a summary of Fred’s remarks during the ceremony.
+Below is a video of Fred's speech and a summary of Fred’s remarks during the ceremony.

 Thank you President Scrimshaw.
 Thank you Board of Trustees.